Skip to content

 DISM /Online /Cleanup-Image /RestoreHealth

-We tested this on a Windows 10 PC with the error.
-SFC found and repaired the corrupted files.
-After restarting, Windows Update completed successfully.
+When system file corruption is the cause, SFC finds and repairs the affected files, and Windows Update then completes after a restart.
 Windows Report’s fix guide also recommends running SFC + DISM together to resolve system file corruption causing this error.

 #Fix 2: Perform a Clean Boot